Most SEO audits have two things in common:

 It’s then a case of optimizing these slow-loading pages.

-For more on the importance of site speed to SEO, and some great tips on how to optimize your site, check out this guide by Albert Costill for Search Engine Journal.
+For more on the importance of site speed to SEO, and some great tips on how to optimize your site, check out our advanced guide to improving your page speed.

 Step 9.
 Check for structured data errors